 |Group of 5||1850EUR|

 - Guiding fee

-11 days in total leaving from and returning to France, there will be 8 trekking days.
+11 days in total leaving from and returning to your country, there will be 8 hiking days.

 Group size: 3 to 7 people.